-Unlike qualified plans, nonqualified plans do not meet the qualification requirements for taxfavored status.
-Nonqualified plans include those arrangements traditionally viewed as deferring the receipt of current compensation.
-Welfare benefit plans and plans providing termination pay, or early retirement pay, are not generally nonqualified plans.
+Unlike qualified plans, non-qualified plans do not meet the qualification requirements for tax-favored status.
+Nonqualified plans include those arrangements traditionally viewed as deferring the receipt of current compensation, such as a rabbi trust.
+Welfare benefit plans and plans providing termination pay, or early retirement pay, are not generally non-qualified plans.

-KEY POINT.
-Nonqualified retirement plans are subject to many difficult technical rules and substantial penalties for compliance failures.
+KEY POINT: Nonqualified retirement plans are subject to many difficult technical rules and substantial penalties for compliance failures.
+These rules apply to any promises to pay a retired minister out of the general assets of the church.
 Additional information is available in IRS Publication 15 and IRS Publication 957, but qualified professional guidance is also recommended.

 Box 12.
 Insert the appropriate code and dollar amount in this box.
 Insert the code letter followed by a space and then insert the dollar amount on the same line within the box.
 Do not enter more than four codes in this box.
 If more are needed, use another Form W-2.
 Use capital letters for the codes and remember not to use dollar signs or commas.
-For example, to report a \$3,000 contribution to a Section 403(b) tax-sheltered annuity, you would report "E 3000.00" in this box.
+For example, to report a \$3,000 contribution to a section 403(b) tax-sheltered annuity, you would report "E 3000.00" in this box.

 The codes are as follows: